-There is a lack of dependence of Lp (a) levels and apo-B, which forms a part of Lp (a), in our study, but such correlation was also missing in other trials (e.g. Lippi and Guidi, 2003).
-In most individuals, the Lp (a) concentration is very low in comparison with the abundance of other lipoproteins containing apo-B. It seems that even markedly decreased apo-B plasma levels are still not limiting for the rate of Lp (a) synthesis.
+such correlation was also missing in other trials (Lippi and Guidi 2003).
+In most individuals, the Lp(a) concentration is very low in comparison with the abundance of other lipoproteins containing apo-B. It seems that even markedly decreased apo-B plasma levels are still not limiting for the rate of Lp(a) synthesis

-A significantly increased mean Lp (a) level (mean 49 $\pm$ 54 mg/dl) was found in a subgroup of patients suffering from CHD.
+Significantly increased mean Lp(a) level (mean 0.
+49 ± 0.54 mg/dl) was found in a subgroup of patients suffering from CHD.
 However, such significant correlation was absent when only patients with premature CHD were included.
-An insufficient sample size of the subgroup with premature CHD could be the possible reason for our results, because in other trials a possitive correlation was demonstrated (e.g. Stein and Rosenson, 1997, Berlung and

-Ramakrishnan, 2004).
-Nevertheless, our results support the notion that increased Lp (a) levels are associated with CHD in patients other CHD risk factors.
+An insufficient sample size of the subgroup with premature CHD could be the possible reason for our results, because a possitive correlation was demonstrated in other trials (Stein and Rosenson 1997, Berlung and Ramakrishnan 2004).
+Nevertheless, our results support the notion that increased Lp(a) levels are associated with CHD in patients having other CHD risk factors.

-Gene variants affecting apo (a) gene transcription may contribute to the high variability of Lp (a) plasma concentrations.
-The study by Suzuki et al. (1997) indicated a potentially positive role of the +121 G>A substitution on apo (a) gene transcription.
-However, this was not reproduced by others (Wu and Lee, 2003).
-We detected no association of the +121 G>A polymorphism with Lp (a) levels.
-A statistically significant association of the +93 C>T polymorphism with Lp (a) levels is in accordance with its direct negative effect on apo (a) production (Zysow et al., 1995).
-Nevertheless, in Caucasians the effect is usually masked by the strong linkage disequilibrium with intermediate apo (a) gene length isoforms (Brazier et al., 1999).
+Gene variants affecting apo(a) gene transcription may contribute to the high variability of Lp(a) plasma concentrations.
+Suzuki et al. (1997) reported a potentially positive role of the +121 G>A substitution on apo(a) gene transcription, but this was not reproduced by Wu and Lee (2003).
+We did not detect any association of the +121 G>A polymorphism with Lp(a) levels.
+A significant association of the +93 C>T polymorphism with Lp(a) levels is in accordance with its direct negative effect on apo(a) production (Zysow et al. 1995).
+Nevertheless, in Caucasians the effect is usually masked by the strong linkage disequilibrium with intermediate apo(a) gene length isoforms (Brazier et al. 1999).

-Several studies have reported a correlation between the STR locus of apo (a) gene promoter and plasma Lp (a) concentrations (Brazier et al., 1999; Kalina et al., 2001).
-The correlation was independent of apo (a) size isoforms and it accounted for up to 14 % of Lp (a) level variation (Brazier et al., 1999; Trommsdorff et al., 1995).
+Several studies have reported a correlation between the STR locus of apo(a) gene promoter and plasma Lp(a) concentrations (Brazier et al. 1999, Kalina et al. 2001).
+The correlation was independent of apo(a) size isoforms and it accounted for up to 14 % of Lp(a) level variation (Brazier et al. 1999, Trommsdorff et al. 1995).
 Our findings are consistent with these data.
-It is supposed to be due to the linkage disequilibrium of different STR alleles to the distinct range of apo (a) isoforms and to other functional changes influencing apo (a) production rate.
-The STR allele with 9 repeats was reported to be in a linkage disequilibrium with the +93 T promoter variant (Holmer et al., 2003) and with apo (a) middle- sized isoforms (Puckey et al., 1997).
-It seems that the association of +93 C>T polymorphism with Lp (a) levels was actually caused by the STR allele with 9 repeats at least in part due to the linkage with restricted apo (a) gene length isoforms.
+It is supposed to be due to the linkage disequilibrium of different STR alleles to the distinct range of apo(a) isoforms and to other functional changes influencing apo(a) production rate.
+The STR allele with 9 repeats was reported to be in a linkage disequilibrium with the +93 T promoter variant (Holmer et al. 2003) and with apo(a) middle-sized isoforms (Puckey et al. 1997).
+It seems that the association of +93 C>T polymorphism with Lp(a) levels was actually caused by the STR allele with 9 repeats at least in part due to the linkage with restricted apo(a) gene length isoforms.
 Such a conclusion is in agreement with results of the combined analysis where the effect of +93 C>T polymorphism lost its significance and the effect of the STR locus was preserved.
-Thus, our results are in compliance with previously published data (Kraft et al., 1998; Puckey et al., 1997).
+Thus, our results are in compliance with previously published data (Kraft et al. 1998, Puckey et al. 1997).

-Our study suggests that elevated Lp (a) level is independently associated with CHD in patients with other important risk factors of atherosclerosis.
-Sequence variants of the regulatory regions of apo (a) gene are associated with Lp (a) plasma levels, in particular due to the linkage to a restricted range of apo (a) gene length isoforms.
+Our study suggests that elevated Lp(a) level is independently associated with CHD in patients with other important risk factors of atherosclerosis.
+Sequence variants of the regulatory regions of apo(a) gene are associated with Lp(a) plasma levels, in particular due to the linkage to a restricted range of apo(a) gene length isoforms.